-OUTE OUADA OTEDIOATION Val/ Mon Comments SITE CHARACTERISATION ٠ er the potential for contamination to migrate from the site DEC AUDITOR REQUIREMENTS (2006) which is the subject of the site audit.
-The auditor MUST discuss in the site audit report evidence for the occurrence of off-site migration of contaminants and give an opinion on the impacts on likely receptors.
-If the auditor believes the off-site migration of contamination should be The auditor MUST take all reasonable steps to advise the site owner or occupied.
-Auditors MUST check that the potential for groundwater contamination has been.
-If groundwater contamination is identified, the auditor MUST check that the.
-Auditors MUST ensure that the presence of separate phase contaminants has.
-Where assessment of sediments has been undertaken, site auditors MUST.
-The auditor MUST check that aesthetic issues have been considered in the.
-SITE CHARACTERISATION ✓ ✓ 1 1 Auditor's comment on inclusion / reference (if applicable) Assessment of type of all environmental contamination, particularly soil and groundwater ✓ Assessment of extent of soil and groundwater contamination, including off-site effects &gt; Locations of samples exceeding assessment criteria have been identified however no discussion of the adequacy of the analysis programme provided.
-Assessment of the chemical degradation products Assessment of possible exposure routes and exposed N/A populations (humans, ecological) ✓ Only discussed following desk based assessment.
+Section Stage 1 Stage 2 RAP Val/ Mon Comments SITE CHARACTERISATION whi - T conside at of the si er the potential for contamination to migrate from the site ite audit.
+DEC AUDITOR REQUIREMENTS (2006) The auditor MUST discuss in the site audit report evidence for the occurrence of off-site migration of contaminants and give an opinion on the impacts on likely receptors.
+If the auditor believes the off-site migration of contamination should be The auditor MUST take all reasonable steps to advise the site owner or occupier.
+Auditors MUST check that the potential for groundwater contamination has been lf groundwater contamination is identified, the auditor MUST check that the Auditors MUST ensure that the presence of separate phase contaminants has Where assessment of sediments has been undertaken, site auditors MUST.
+The auditor MUST check that aesthetic issues have been considered in the SITE CHARACTERISATION 1 1 1 ✓ Auditor's comment on inclusion / reference (if applicable) Assessment of type of all environmental contamination, particularly soil and groundwater 1 Assessment of extent of soil and groundwater contamination, including off-site effects √ Locations of samples exceeding assessment criteria have been identified however no discussion of the adequacy of the analysis programme provided.
+Assessment of the chemical degradation products N/A Assessment of possible exposure routes and exposed populations (humans, ecological) ✓ Only discussed following desk based assessment.
 Site contamination discussed in terms of soil and groundwater impacts only.
-REMEDIAL ACTION PLAN Auditor MUST be satisfied that any proposed or completed to Remedial strategies MUST have regard to current regulation guidance.
-Contamination at a site MUST be remediated to meet the appropriate clean-up Irrespective of depth, an auditor MUST NOT endorse any proposal to leave The site auditor MUST where relevant, demonstrate in their site audit reports Site auditors MUST demonstrate in their site audit reports an awareness of the Site auditors MUST have regard to the provisions of the NSW Gov't framework: Auditors MUST NOT endorse a mgmt strategy proposed for a site which Auditors MUST check that documentation is produced for the disposal of Sites with UXO MUST only be assessed by someone qualified to manage UXO Auditors MUST check that all primary sources of groundwater contamination, If a source cannot be removed, the auditor MUST clearly state in the site audit Auditor MUST take reasonable steps (clearly and in writing) to advise the DECs policy is that a natural attenuation proposal MUST be accompanied by an Where MNA is proposed as part of an overall remedial strategy for ongoing REMEDIAL ACTION PLAN N/A N/A 1 √(s) Auditor's comment on inclusion / reference (if applicable) Remediation goal Not Applicable Discussion of the extent of remediation required Discussion of possible remedial options and how risk can be Not Applicable Not Applicable Rationale for the selection of recommended remedial option Not Applicable Not Applicable · Proposed testing to validate the site after remediation Contingency plan if the selected remedial strategy fails Not Applicable Interim site management plan (before remediation), including e.g. fencing, erection of warning signs, stormwater diversion Not Applicable Not Applicable Site management plan (operation phase): o site stormwater management plan o soil management plan o noise control plan o dust control plan, including wheel wash (where applicable) o odour control plan o occupational health and safety plan Remediation schedule Not Applicable Not Applicable Hours of operation Not Applicable Not Applicable
+REMEDIAL ACTION PLAN DEC AUDITOR REQUIREMENTS (2006) Auditor MUST be satisfied that any proposed or completed remediation Remedial strategies MUST have regard to current regulations and DEC guidance.
+Contamination at a site MUST be remediated to meet the appropriate clean-up Irrespective of depth, an auditor MUST NOT endorse any proposal to leave The site auditor MUST where relevant, demonstrate in their site audit reports Site auditors MUST demonstrate in their site audit reports an awareness of the Site auditors MUST have regard to the provisions of the NSW Gov't frameword Auditors MUST NOT endorse a mgmt strategy proposed for a site which Auditors MUST check that documentation is produced for the disposal of Sites with UXO MUST only be assessed by someone qualified to manage UXI Auditors MUST check that all primary sources of groundwater contamination, If a source cannot be removed, the auditor MUST clearly state in the site audit Auditor MUST take reasonable steps (clearly and in writing) to advise the DECs policy is that a natural attenuation proposal MUST be accompanied by an extension of the proposal MUST of the prop REMEDIAL ACTION PLAN N/A N/A ✓ √(s) Auditor's comment on inclusion / reference (if applicable) Remediation goal Not Applicable Discussion of the extent of remediation required Not Applicable Discussion of possible remedial options and how risk can be reduced Not Applicable Rationale for the selection of recommended remedial option Not Applicable Proposed testing to validate the site after remediation Not Applicable Contingency plan if the selected remedial strategy fails Interim site management plan (before remediation), including e.g. Not Applicable Not Applicable fencing, erection of warning signs, stormwater diversion Site management plan (operation phase): o site stormwater management plan o soil management plan o noise control plan o dust control plan, including wheel wash (where applicable) o odour control plan o occupational health and safety plan Not Applicable Remediation schedule Hours of operation Not Applicable Hours of operation Not Applicable